New SEC Disclosure Obligations for Municipal Bond Issuers

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will discuss the new SEC continuing disclosure regulations that impact government bond issuers and the underwriters of their bonds.
+This CLE course will discuss the new SEC continuing disclosure regulations that impact government bond issuers and the underwriters of their bonds.
 This program will review the new regulations, what additional disclosures are required, and how local governments and their underwriters can maintain compliance with the new obligations in accordance with SEC Rule 15c2-12.

 - Municipal bond continuing disclosure requirements before and after 2018 SEC amendments